Shadow Hills Riding Club Doesn't Just Horse Around On Stephanie's Day

 Kaydin is now better able to temper his anger.

-Johnny believes if is a horse’s ability to communicate with energy.
-But if you asked Kaydin’s mom, she would say it’s about Johnny’s wisdom. patience and big heart.
+Johnny believes in a horse’s ability to communicate with energy.
+But if you asked Kaydin’s mom, she would say it’s about Johnny’s wisdom, patience and big heart.

 No one is ever turned away for lack of money.